Marijuana Use and Life Insurance: Can cannabis keep you from getting coverage?

-Something else: insurers and medical professionals legally can’t discriminate against medicinal use.
-So if you have proof of your prescription, it won’t be considered on your policy.
+Perhaps most importantly, insurers and medical professionals legally can’t discriminate against medicinal marijuana use.
+So as long as you have proof of your prescription, the marijuana itself will not negatively impact your policy.

-While it may be true that recreational marijuana use is viewed less favorably than medicinal use, more people, including insurers, are beginning to come around to the idea.
-Some insurers will still give you a policy if you use recreationally.
+Recreational marijuana use is generally viewed less favorably than medicinal use, but more people, including insurers, are beginning to come around to the idea.
+Some insurers will still give you a policy if you use it recreationally.

 There are even a few companies that have warmed up to the idea of its policyholders using marijuana and won’t give you higher rates for almost daily smoking sessions.

 That being said, depending on your use, you can also face higher premiums as a Preferred or Non-Preferred Smoker.
 If you use it daily, your insurer will most likely deny you a policy.

 So long as you don’t use it daily, most insurers will give you some kind of policy.
 This also depends on any underlying risks that might affect your health if you choose to use marijuana.

 The Bottom Line: Marijuana Use and Life Insurance

 It can be intimidating to look for life insurance if you partake in this illicit activity.
 But if you’re easy on the weed and in good health, you’ll likely have plenty of options available.

 Question: Does insurance cover medical marijuana?

 Answer: That depends on your health insurance coverage and if medicinal cannabis is legalized in your state.